guzzle/command/README.rst

 Guzzle Commands
 ===============

-This library uses ``guzzlehttp/guzzle`` and provides the foundations to create full-featured web service clients by abstracting Guzzle HTTP **requests** and **responses** into higher-level **commands** and **results**.
-A **middleware** system, analogous to — but separate from — the one in the HTTP layer may be used to implement extra behavior when preparing commands into requests and processing responses into results.
+This library uses Guzzle (``guzzlehttp/guzzle``, version 6.x) and provides the foundations to create fully-featured web service clients by abstracting Guzzle HTTP **requests** and **responses** into higher-level **commands** and **results**.
+A **middleware** system, analogous to — but separate from — the one in the HTTP layer may be used to customize client behavior when preparing commands into requests and processing responses into results.

 Commands
     Key-value pair objects representing an operation of a web service.
 Commands